araobp/parking/doc/electronic_kit.md

 Send [0x01, 0x80, 0x00] from your Raspberry Pi to MCP3008 via SPI.
 MCP3008 returns 10bit data (value range: 0 - 1023).

 ![mcp3008_3](./mcp3008_3.png)

+##Code
+I made [this code](../thing/adc.js) to obtain the output from MCP3008(CH0 and CH1) and calcuate the temperature and luminousity.